-King Cake - a sweet tradition
+King Cake - A Sweet Tradition

 A Little Mardi Gras History

-Although every King and Queen deserves respect, the true King and Queen of Carnival is Rex.
-The identity of Rex is a secret until the day before Mardi Gras.
-People anxiously await the announcement of the King of Carnival.
-Being chosen as the King of Rex is the highest honor New Orleans can bestow.
+The identity of the King of Rex is a secret until "Lundi Gras", aka, the day before Mardi Gras.
+People anxiously await the announcement of the "King of Carnival".
 The King of Rex is chosen because of his prominent standing in the community.
-It really is a big deal!

 The Queen of Rex is always a young debutante.
 Carnival season officially ends when the King and Queen of Rex meet at midnight on Fat Tuesday.
 When they meet, the traditional "If I Ever Cease To Love" song is played and eyes will fill with tears from memories of Mardi Gras past.
 The fact that everyone celebrating will have to wait another year to have this much fun makes it even harder.

 Once the clock strikes midnight, police take to the streets on horseback, followed by street sweepers, announcing that Mardi Gras is over and people should "clear the streets"...wrapping up yet another successful Carnival season!
 Laissez les bons temps rouler!